Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Concluding remarks

-\section{Concluding Remarks}
+\section{Concluding remarks}

 In this paper, we explore the risk management in contextual optimization problems and do so by evaluating the risk arising from PDU and CU with appropriate risk measures.
-We establish conditions for choosing risk measures which ensures both the computational tractability and the optimality in the conditional risk minimization problem based on the conditional distribution of PDU.
+We establish conditions for choosing risk measures which ensure both the computational tractability and the optimality in the conditional risk minimization problem based on the conditional distribution of PDU.
 We propose a set of risk measures/metrics for PDU that satisfy the conditions, including entropic risk measure, optimized certainty equivalents, mean-upper-semideviation, spectral risk measures, and distortion risk metrics.
-Specifically, our analysis shows that the policies derived from contextual optimization problem with the ex ante CVaR or nested-CVaR objective does not achieve optimality in conditional risk minimization.
+Specifically, our analysis shows that the policies derived from contextual optimization problems with the ex ante CVaR or nested-CVaR objective do not achieve optimality in conditional risk minimization.
 Alternatively, we propose to consider the contextual optimization with the risk measures/metrics mentioned above, including expected-CVaR objective.

-To solve the proposed risk-averse contextual optimization problem particularly in data-driven environment, we use the sample average approximation method and demonstrate under some moderate conditions the exponential rate of convergence of the optimal value obtained from the SAA problem to its true counterpart as sample size increases.
+To solve the proposed risk-averse contextual optimization problem particularly in a data-driven environment, we use the sample average approximation method and demonstrate under some moderate conditions the exponential rate of convergence of the optimal value obtained from the SAA problem to its true counterpart as the sample size increases.
 Particular attention is paid to the case when the hypothesis space is RKHS.
 Finally, we examine the performance of the proposed models and computational schemes by applying them to a newsvendor problem and a portfolio selection problem.

 A crucial assumption in the convergence/consistency analysis is that the samples are i.i.d..
 This assumption may not be satisfied in real data-driven problems.
 Moreover, the training data may be potentially perturbed or even corrupted.
-This raises a question as to whether the optimal values and optimal policies obtained from SAA models are statistically stable. \cite{guo2023statistical,zhang2024statistical} conduct this kind of analysis for general utility preference robust optimization problems and machine learning problems, we may follow the stream of research to discuss statistical robustness for the contextual optimization problems and leave this for future research.
+This raises a question as to whether the optimal values and optimal policies obtained from SAA models are statistically stable.
+This kind of analysis is conducted in \cite{guo2023statistical,zhang2024statistical} for general utility preference robust optimization problems and machine learning problems.
+We may follow this stream of research to discuss statistical robustness for the contextual optimization problems and leave this for future research.